agustindiazcano/agustindiazcano/README.md

 - Developed and maintained custom architectures and integrations.

-**Frontend Developer — Hello Auto** *(Spain, remote)*
+**Frontend Engineer — Hello Auto** *(Spain, remote)*
 *2021 – 2022*

-Insurance quoting system and CRM built with React, Node.js, and PostgreSQL.

-- First engineering role 6 months after starting to code.
+- Built the core calculation logic and asynchronous data handling for a real-time insurance quoting engine.
+- Shipped my first production PR 6 months after writing my first line of code (Pre AI era).

 ## Projects

-### Game Modding
+### Game Development

+I created full modifications for the Men of War series as a solo developer, reaching over 200,000 downloads.
+Only a small percentage of Steam games, mods, and mobile apps (typically under 2-5%, and often closer to 1% for the 100k threshold) ever reach that level of adoption.

 **Men of War: Zombie Mod**
 **Top 8%** of 65,000+ mods on ModDB · **9.0/10** (93 votes) · **112,900+** verified downloads